PhilippHa3/Java_Snake/README.md

 This gif shows the game played by a Trained PPO agent:
 <!-- GIF -->

-The training process of the RL agent looks as follows:
+The training process of the PPO agent looks as follows:
 <!-- Picture of avg reward/episode length over training -->

 ## Key Takeaways: